 I recently read an article on Daily Finance that posed the question of whether having one-million dollars was enough to retire.
 For many, one-million dollars is perceived as being the classic bench-mark of finally having enough money to retire as well as a symbolic goal for finally “being rich”.
 But as you can expect, the article posed several questions about whether retiring on one-million dollars had become a myth.
 Would it be enough to retire or stop working altogether?
 Where Does One-Million Dollars Get You?
-Perhaps it’s a sign of the times that our expenses have gotten out of … [Read more...] about Retiring on the One-Million Dollar Myth
+Perhaps it’s a sign of the times that our expenses have gotten out of control.
+Or maybe our society just simply “thinks” they need too much to live comfortably.
+Either way, we can explore this situation a little further. … [Read more...] about Retiring on the One-Million Dollar Myth

 So after Step 5, does your budget meet our goals?
 Did you make adjustments and sacrifices?
 Do you have a positive balance for each month throughout the year?
 Is less money going out than is coming in?
 If so, then you are ready to move on to adding in your investment goals.
 Notice we didn’t do this in any of the previous steps.
 This is because you have get your business in order before you can start getting advanced with your budget - You have to walk before you can run.
 After we’re meeting our basic set of goals, let’s start digging a little deeper and adding in our investment goals. … [Read more...] about How to Budget – Step 6 – Adding In Your Investment Goals